 - Then at the end of one hour, the sample is taken out of water bath and the needle is brought in contact with the surface of bitumen sample at that time reading of dial is set at zero or the reading of dial noted, when the needle is in contact with the surface of the sample.

-- The main value of three measurements is reported is the penetration test.
+- The main value of the three measurements is reported is the penetration test.

-- The accuracy of the test depends upon pouring temperature, size of needle, weight placed on the needle, and test temperature.
+- The accuracy of the test depends upon pouring temperature, size of the needle, the weight placed on the needle, and test temperature.